 – Rayna Erasmus, Westfield High School, Westfield, NJ

-Safari • The summer community service program culminates with a six-day cultural and wildlife safari in private lands of the Maasai tribe and in national parks that are world-renowned for their wildlife: Tarangire, Lake Manyara, and Ngorongoro Crater.
+Safari • The program culminates with a six-day cultural and wildlife safari in private lands of the Maasai tribe and in national parks that are world-renowned for their wildlife: Tarangire, Lake Manyara, and Ngorongoro Crater.

-Return • Fly with your group and a leader from Tanzania to New York and continue on to your final destination.
+Return • Fly with your group and a leader from Kilimanjaro International Airport outside Arusha, Tanzania to JFK International Airport in New York and continue on to your final destination.

 This itinerary represents our best projection of the group’s schedule.
 However, we may implement changes designed to improve the quality of the program.